-Updated for 2023!
-We are now 15 years into our annual Dairy-Free & Vegan Chocolate Easter Bunny Round-up, and have MORE THAN THIRTY chocolatiers to share.
-In addition to dairy-free chocolate bunnies, several of them craft chocolate eggs, chicks, and truffles too!
+Updated for 2024!
+We are now 15 years into our annual Dairy-Free & Vegan Chocolate Easter Bunny Round-up, and have about THIRTY chocolatiers to share.
+We started this post with dairy-free chocolate bunnies as the focus, but chocolate eggs have been overtaking the Easter chocolate scene lately.
+We also have chocolate chicks, lambs, and truffles to share!
 And these days we get to pick between dark, semi-sweet, “milk,” and white chocolate options.
 Aren’t we spoiled?
 Vegans, gluten-free / casein-free dieters, lactose intolerant consumers, and even those with multiple food allergies and gluten-free needs can literally choose from dozens of cute and tasty Easter chocolate options.
 But you might want to hop on over to place your order now.
 I’m guessing that many of these chocolatiers will sell out before the holiday arrives.

 The BIG Dairy-Free Chocolate Easter Bunny & More Round-Up